Thursday, November 14, 2024

 In the meantime Cassavetes (who also coscripted) doesn’t make “Ghost” an overly likable character; in fact, he challenges you to like his lead figure (just as Darin himself challenged listeners to go on journeys with him from musical genre to musical genre).
 When Ghost becomes infatuated with a singer named Jess (Stella Stevens), he adds her to his band, initially infuriating the other members.

 But when Ghost has finally burned the bridges with his bandmates, he takes a final turn to show that he wants success at any cost — he becomes the “possession” of a rich woman who sponsors musicians she’s sleeping with.
-It has been noted that Too Late Blues is its rough cut was something like four hours long; it is during the gigolo portion of the narrative that ones thinks back to this, because it seems like this later portion of the film would benefit from more time introducing the patron (“sugar mama”) character, whereas we take a jump in time in the film from Ghost with the band to Ghost as gigolo.
+It has been noted that Too Late Blues in its rough cut was something like four hours long; it is during the gigolo portion of the narrative that one thinks back to this, because it seems like this later portion of the film would benefit from more time introducing the patron (“sugar mama”) character, whereas we take a jump in time in the film from Ghost with the band to Ghost as gigolo.

 No matter.
 What Cassavetes does here is sketch the downfall of a man who thought he had ethics and a professional code but also possessed a giant ego.
 (Again, surely something JC himself was thinking of while making this film after having written his own ticket with Shadows.)
-Darin is believable throughout as Ghost and in fact makes a kind of noir figure who is tormented by his options and ultimately decides to take the easy way out.
+Darin is believable throughout as Ghost and in fact makes him a kind of noir figure who is tormented by his options and ultimately decides to take the easy way out.
 The final sequence shows Ghost watching his ex sing again with his band — but there is no chance he’s going to be accepted back in the group.

 Stella Stevens, appearing in her fourth film here, gets to run through a gamut of emotions in her role as the would-be jazz singer who has no confidence in her voice.
 Of note is the fact that her character makes a stark suicide attempt, in what seems like a dry run for a later traumatic sequence in A Woman Under the Influence.